GuidesWikiCan Motherboard Bottleneck Your PC?

 How To Prevent It

-If you like to overclock their CPU, then never opt for a cheap motherboard.
+Never opt for a cheap motherboard if you like to overclock their CPU.
 Cheap motherboards can barely handle a resource-intensive CPU for a while, let alone overclocking.

-It would be best if you had a high-end motherboard with a CPU that can carry out the resource-intensive task.
+It would be best to have a high-end motherboard with a CPU to carry out the resource-intensive task.
 A high-end motherboard will have an excellent-quality VRM and heatsink.

 That way, the motherboard will supply your CPU with the voltage it needs on tasks of different workloads, and the heat sink will be able to radiate the heat produced by the CPU much more efficiently.